-In literary realism, all subject-matter is valid subject-matter to be treated seriously in a literary context.
+In literary realism, all subject matter is valid subject-matter to be treated seriously in a literary context.
 This is a reliable convention which reflects the understanding that all things are beautiful and the focus of art.

-Characterized by a resistance to the overtly lyrical, dramatic, tragic and comical, or a mix of styles which combines both high and low, sublime and vulgar, tragic and comic, etc. into an array where none are predominant.
-This is a reliable convention which reflects the understanding that the inclusion of or focus on the ideal, extreme or simplistic does not adequately represent reality.
+Literary realist style is characterised by a resistance to the overtly lyrical, dramatic, tragic and comical and/or a mix of styles which combines both high and low, sublime and vulgar, tragic and comic, etc. into an array where none are predominant.
+This reflects the attitude that the focus on the ideal, extreme or simplistic, particularly at the expense of the less-than-ideal, does not adequately represent reality.

 It may also express itself as :

-Characters are frequently at the centre of literary realist works, but may also form the background of a more generalized theme or context.
-The preference is often for so-called typical characters, i.e. not great figures of history or exceptional personalities, such as "Madame Bovary".
-Virginia Woolf advocates the use of relate-able and recognizable characters, that they may better serve as a conduit for understanding a greater context (Brown 325-326).
+Characters are frequently at the centre of literary realist works, but may also form the background, lending realism or providing thematic, historical or social context.
+The preference is often for so-called typical characters, i.e. not great figures of history or exceptional personalities, such as Madame Bovary.
+Virginia Woolf advocates the use of relate-able and recognisable characters, that they may better serve as a conduit for understanding a greater context ('Mr. Bennett' 325-326).
 However, while characters may be unexceptional this does not mean they cannot be remarkable or fascinating.

 Social Background and Tapestry

 The absence or withdrawal of the author from the text in the form of personal feeling, bias or opinion or manipulation of facts and/or potential interpretation by the reader.
-The author offers no commentary or interpretation of the events, circumstances or characters presented in the text, and assumes that the reader draws his or her own conclusions.
+The author offers no commentary or interpretation of the events, circumstances or characters presented in the text, and presumes that the reader draws his or her own conclusions.

 A marked tendency to resisting 'sentimentality and gigantism' (Becker 30), happy endings and redemption, reflecting the resistance to the extreme or the ideal.
-In many ways, the plot in literary realist fiction assumes a secondary role to subject-matter, social background, style and characterization.
+In many ways, the plot in literary realist fiction assumes a secondary role to subject-matter, social background, style and characterisation.